mhahn/codepath-yelp/README.md

 *Notes:*

-Had a really hard time with the autolayout.
+I had a really hard time with the autolayout.
 If there are any resources you can point me to I would love to read up on it more.
 I spent several hours trying to understand how to get the text to wrap properly.

 ## Resources Used